dotnet/runtime/src/libraries/System.Text.Json/docs/ReferenceHandling_spec.md

 # Terminology

-**Reference loops**: also referred as circular references, occur when a property of the object refers to the object itself, directly (a -> a) or indirectly (a -> b -> a).
+**Reference loops**: Also referred as circular references, loops occur when a property of a .NET object refers to the object itself, either directly (a -> a) or indirectly (a -> b -> a).
 They also occur when the element of an array refers to the array itself (arr[0] -> arr).
-Multiple occurrences of the same reference does not imply circularity.
+Multiple occurrences of the same reference do not imply a cycle.

-**Preserve duplicated references**: Semantically represent objects and/or arrays whose have been previously written, with a reference to them in subsequent founds.
+**Preserve duplicated references**: Semantically represent objects and/or arrays that have been previously written, with a reference to them when found again in the object graph (using reference equality for comparison).

-**Metadata**: Extra properties on JSON objects and/or arrays (that may change their schema) to enable reference preservation when round-tripping, those properties are only meant to be understand by the `JsonSerializer`.
+**Metadata**: Extra properties on JSON objects and/or arrays (that may change their schema) to enable reference preservation when round-tripping.
+These additional properties are only meant to be understood by the `JsonSerializer`.

 # Motivation

-Currently there is no mechanism to prevent infinite looping in circular objects (while serializing) nor to preserve references that round-trip when using System.Text.Json.
+Currently, there is no mechanism to avoid infinite loops while serializing .NET object instances that contain cycles nor to preserve references that round-trip when using `System.Text.Json`.
+The `JsonSerializer` throws a `JsonException` when a loop is found within the object graph.

-This is a heavily requested feature since it is consider by many as a very common scenario, specially when serializing POCOs that came from an ORM Framework, such as Entity Framework; even though the JSON specification does not support reference loops by default.
+This is a heavily requested feature since it is considered by many as a very common scenario, specially when serializing POCOs that came from an ORM Framework, such as Entity Framework; even though the JSON specification does not support reference loops by default.
 Therefore, this will be implemented as an opt-in feature (for both serialization and deserialization).

-The current solution to deal with reference loops is to rely in MaxDepth and throw a JsonException after it is exceeded.
-Now, this is a decent and cheap solution but we will also offer other not-so-cheap options to deal with this problem while keeping the current one in order to not affect the out-of-the-box performance.
+The current solution to deal with cycles in the object graph while serializing is to rely on `MaxDepth` and throw a `JsonException` after it is exceeded.
+This was done to avoid perf overhead for cycle detection in the common case.
+The goal is to enable the new opt-in feature with minimal impact to existing performance.

 # Proposal